nicholaswmin/bench/README.md

 ##### Example

-Capturing memory usage at the end of each cycle, then displaying it's `min`/`mean`/`max` value distribution at the end of the run.
+Capturing memory usage at the end of each cycle, then displaying the cumulative `min`/`mean`/`max` values:

 ```js
 await runner.run([